tom-harke/lead-sheet/makefile.md

 Phony targets
 	make TUNE.view
-		to view the sheet music
+		to view a particular tune
 	make TUNE.hear
-		to listen to the generated midi
+		to listen to a particular tune
-	make all
+	make done
+		to view the sheet music that is in playable shape make all
 		to view all the sheet music